Why You Need to Reconsider OTP Authentication

 What is OTP Authentication?
+The Basics

 Most OTP authentication involves a code or push notification being sent to a user after they enter their login details.
 In theory, as the user presumably controls the device or number linked to the account, this process prevents unauthorized account access.

 What is OTP Authentication?
 Examples

 SMS and email: The most common example of OTP authentication is a code sent by SMS or email.
 After a user enters their username and correct password, an OTP is sent to the email or mobile number connected to the account.
 The user enters this code where prompted to complete the authentication process.

 Authenticator apps: One-time passwords can also be delivered directly through smartphone apps as a push notification.
 This could be a dedicated authentication app such as Google Authenticator, or integrated into the service provider’s app, for example a banking app.